-Being in a car crash is frustrating enough, but a hit and run accident can leave you wondering how you will pay for your medical care, lost wages and other damages.
+Being in a car crash is frustrating enough, but a hit and run accident can leave you wondering how you will pay for your medical care, lost wages, and other damages.
 Fortunately, as a victim of a hit and run accident, you do have options for recovery, whether the at-fault driver is caught or not.
 Spivey Law Firm, Personal Injury Attorneys, P.A. can guide you through those options to help you recover the maximum possible damages in your claim.
-Call our Fort Myers car accident lawyer, Randall L. Spivey, today at (888) 477-4839 for a free consultation.
+Call Randall L. Spivey, today at (888) 477-4839 for a free consultation.

 Why Drivers Flee the Scene of a Crash

 Leaving the scene of an accident that resulted in bodily injury, death, or property damage is a crime in Florida.
 If caught, fleeing drivers may face criminal prosecution and civil liability.
 However, because of the potential for criminal penalties, many hit and run drivers prefer to leave the scene than face a misdemeanor or felony conviction.
 For example, fleeing drivers may be drunk, be on drugs, be uninsured, not have a valid driver’s license, or have an outstanding arrest warrant, which can escalate penalties further.
 Some drivers may also take off if the accident occurred in a remote area or if there were no witnesses to report the crime, and thus, less chance for capture.